Dog adoption timeline

 Gradually introduce more experiences – longer walks in slightly more exciting places, occasional visitors – but take things slowly and watch your dog for signs that he is not coping.
 Stressed body language includes lip licking, yawning, stiffness or tension and whale eye (where you can see a large white of the dog's pupil, pictured below).
 If you see the stress, let your dog get away from what is worrying them – it will help with building trust between you.

-Third and Fourth week home
+Third and fourth week home

 Initially your new dog will seem to be 'good' and you'll wonder what we have been talking about!
 This is because he lacks confidence in his new situation.
 In time – usually between 3 and 4 weeks – his behaviour will begin to change as his confidence grows.
 Don't experiment with your routine and rules – now more than ever is the time to be consistent and predictable for your dog.